 This provision is not applicable to this reinsurance procurement.

 e.
 The time-frame for delivery of goods or services or the duration of the contract;

-The duration of the reinsurance agreement will likely be for three years to begin on or about July 1, 2018.
+The duration of the reinsurance treaty will be one or more years to begin on or about January 1, 2019.

 f.
 The procurement method that will be used and whether it will involve negotiation or electronic auction;

 FEMA intends to procure reinsurance by following standard reinsurance industry practices, including soliciting quotes from a select group of reinsurers known as a quoting panel.
 From the quotes provided and subject to further negotiations, FEMA will determine Firm Order Terms and disseminate the terms via email to all reinsurers who meet the minimum criteria listed below in Section (j) interested in participating in the FEMA reinsurance program.
 This reinsurance procurement will not be available through Federal Business Opportunities, because FEMA will secure reinsurance outside the FAR.

 g.
 Where applicable, the address and any final date for the submission of requests for participation in the procurement;

 The final date for the submission of request for participation will be November 29, 2018.
 Refer to Section (a) for contact information.

 h.
 The address and the final date for the submission of tenders;